MLB's Ian Desmond, in a powerful post about racism and social injustice, opts out of the 2020 season

 I went back to those Little League fields because I wanted to figure out why they were thriving the way I remembered.
 What I came away with was more confusion.

 I had the most heartbreak and the most fulfillment right there on those fields -- in the same exact place.
 I felt the hurt of racism, the loneliness of abandonment, and so many other emotions.
-But I also felt the triumph of success.
-The love of others.
-The support of a group of men pulling for each other and picking one another up as a team.
+But